 There are sentences that live inside you that you did not write.

 This step is the heaviest one in the protocol.
-It asks you to surface what most operators spend their lives avoiding.
+It asks you to surface what most founders spend their lives avoiding.

 The depth and the cost are correlated.
 So is the depth and the freedom.